 Although there are currently no cases directly on point under SOX, the ARB has suggested the tax consequences of an award may be considered if there is sufficient evidentiary groundwork.
 Doyle v.
 Hydro Nuclear Servs., ARB 99-041, 89-ERA-22 (ARB May 17, 2000).
 The issue of "tax bump up" has been addressed by the courts in employment discrimination cases arising under other statutes.
 In Blaney v.
-Int'l Ass'n of Machinists, 55 P.3d 1208 (Wash.
-Ct.
-App.
-2002), in an action under the state anti-discrimination law, the court found the tax consequences to the plaintiff flowing from the lump sum payment of damages and attorney's fees were within the scope of the statutory term "actual damages."
-A certified public accountant had provided expert testimony establishing that plaintiff would incur nearly a quarter of a million dollars in tax obligations that she would not have incurred "but for" the awards.
+Int'l Ass'n of Machinists, 87 P.3d 757 (Wash.
+2004), in an action under the state anti-discrimination law, the Supreme Court of Washington allowed for an offset of the tax consequences to the plaintiff flowing from the lump sum payment of damages.
+However, the court refused to characterize the offset of additional federal income tax consequences as "actual damages" because the tax consequences were too attenuated from unlawful discrimination to be deemed actual damages.
+Instead, the court characterized the offset as "any other appropriate remedy authorized by . . . the United States Civil Rights Act.
+During the litigation, a certified public accountant had provided expert testimony establishing that plaintiff would incur nearly a quarter of a million dollars in tax obligations that she would not have incurred "but for" the awards.
 See also, Gelof v.
 Papineau, 829 F.2d 452 (3d Cir.
 1987) (allowing damages to compensate plaintiff for increased tax burden caused because of a single lump award); Sears v.
 Atchison, Topeka & Santa Fe R.R.
 Co., 749 F.2d 1451 (10th Cir.
 1984) (allowing an increase in award for back pay in order to compensate for the resultant tax burden from receiving a lump sum of more than 17 years in back pay); EEOC v.
 Joe's Stone Crab, Inc., 15 F. Supp.
 2d 1364 (S.D.
 Fla.
 1998) (citing Sears with approval but holding that such a tax bump required a sufficient evidentiary foundation); Jordan v.
-CCH, Inc., 230 F.Supp.
-603 (E.D.
+CCH, Inc., 230 F. Supp.
+2d 603 (E.D.
 Pa.
-2002); Laura Sager & Stephen Cohen, How the Income Tax Undermines Civil Rights Law, 73 SO.
-CAL.
-L. REV. 1075 (2000); Gregg D. Polsky & Stephen F. Befort, Employment Discrimination Remedies and Tax Gross Ups, 90 IOWA L. REV. 67 (2004).
+2002); Laura Sager & Stephen Cohen, How the Income Tax Undermines Civil Rights Law, 73 S. CAL.
+L. REV. 1075 (2000); Gregg D. Polsky & Stephen F. Befort, Employment Discrimination Remedies and Tax Gross Ups, 90 Iowa L. REV. 67 (2004).